-We all know the Kennedys and the Wahlberg brothers are Massachusetts stock, but some pretty unexpected celebrities were also born and bred in the Bay State.
-Check out this list of famous individuals who call Massachusetts home.
+We all know that the Kennedys and the Wahlberg brothers are Massachusetts stock, but there are definitely a few other famous people from Massachusetts!
+Check out this list of celebrities in Massachusetts: they were all born and bred in the Bay State!

 5. Chloë Sevigny